sbalmt/xcheme/documents/operands.md

 ## Range operand

-The range operand is used when we want to accept a range of characters in a _token_ directive.
-When a range operand is used in a _node_ directive a new _token_ directive is generated automatically, this behavior is called _loose token_ directive generation.
+The range operand is used to accept a range of characters in a _token_ directive.
+When the range operand is used in a _node_ directive a new _token_ directive is generated automatically and referenced into the respective _node_ directive, this behavior is called _loose token_ generation.

 Syntax: